 8. If the validation of the access token is successful, the NF Service Producer sends the service response to the SCP.

 9. The SCP forwards the service response to the NF Service Consumer.
+The SCP may include the access token in the service response to NF Service Consumer for possible re-use for subsequent service requests.

 *** END CHANGES ***